 Reception

 Video-game publications gave Tidus had a positive reception.
-Several critics o praised Tidus for his cheerful personality, contrasting with previous brooding leads.[92][40][93][94]
-According to GameSpot reviewer Greg Kasavin, players might not initially like the character but would eventually find him "suitably endearing".[95]
-Kasavin wrote Tidus has the "surprising depth" that is characteristic of past Final Fantasy protagonists.[95]Complex described him as the second-best Final Fantasy character, surpassed only by Cloud, and praised Tidus's personality.[96]GameZone called Tidus "a complete mixture of everything cheesy and everything emotional", and noted the differences between him and the brooding Cloud and the antagonistic Sephiroth.[97]
-According to 1UP, Tidus is the "good kind of jock" because of his support for the game's other protagonists, but
+Several critics praised Tidus for his cheerful personality, contrasting with previous brooding protagonists.[92][93][94]
+According to GameSpot reviewer Greg Kasavin, players may not initially like him, but would eventually find him "suitably endearing".[95]
+Kasavin wrote that Tidus has "surprising depth" characteristic of past Final Fantasy protagonists.[95]Complex described him as the second-best Final Fantasy character, surpassed only by Cloud, and praised his personality.[96]GameZone called Tidus "a complete mixture of everything cheesy and everything emotional", and noted the differences between him and the brooding Cloud and the antagonistic Sephiroth.[97]
+Gail Hawisher and Cynthia Selfe, in their book Gaming Lives in the Twenty-First Century, said that Tidus' characterization in the original Japanese release of Final Fantasy X differs from that in its English dub, which fails to emulate the original Tidus.[98]RPGFan said that Tidus' hobby, blitzball, is well integrated into the narrative because he and Wakka become close friends due to sharing the same passion, with Wakka acting like a mentor to Tidus when he believes that they should not focus on sports given the situation, but he tells him that Spira's citizens are fascinated by the idea of such a sport.[99]

 ^ abcd"Tidus Voices (Final Fantasy)".
 Behind The Voice Actors.
 Archived from the original on 11 January 2023.
 Retrieved 11 January 2023.
 A green check mark indicates that a role has been confirmed using a screenshot (or collage of screenshots) of a title's list of voice actors and their respective characters found in its credits or other reliable sources of information.